 The Pie chart type is ideal for visualizing the relative size of unique values in a small set.

-Finally, the Position tab permits a chart to be moved around the dashboard, cloned, or removed.
+The Position tab permits a chart to be moved around the dashboard, cloned, or removed.

 Dashboards are so useful (and beautiful!) that you'll create quite a few, and want to share them with the rest of your team in different ways.